-These networks typically provide an any-to-any connection to all devices connected to the network.
+These network functions typically provide an any-to-any connection to all devices connected to the network.
 While core networks are mainly utilized by telecommunication or IoT service providers, enterprises with IoT networks may choose to reap the benefits of a core network.

 Some potential features of a core network

 Gateways allow the core network to access other peripheral networks.
-The features of a gateway depend entirely on the type of network and its connectivity protocol.
+The features and technology of a gateway depend entirely on the type of network and its connectivity protocol configuration.

 Charging its users

-Although likely not a feature used with core networks deployed for an enterprise’s own interests, telecom and IoT service providers use the core network to charge its subscribers, based on cellular or network data.
+Although likely not a function used with a core network deployed for an enterprise’s own interests, telecom and IoT service providers use the core network to charge their subscribers, based on cellular or network data.
 The core network is the place where all your usage of the network will be logged.

-For any kind of service providers, core networks also make sure the user requesting to utilize their services is actually authorized.
+For any kind of service provider, core networks also make sure the user requesting to utilize their services is actually authorized.